BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ## External signing device

 A wallet-product that supports external signing can remove the need for the private key to be readable by the wallet software, thereby decreasing the risk of keeping keys on a device that is likely always connected to the internet.
 Most common are hardware wallets who’s makers often provide their own software to pair with.
 But there are also third party wallet-products that support external signing, or software that can be run on off-line (air gapped) computers to perform the same function.

+#### Pros
+- Removes private key from online devices
+- Can provide very high security if used correctly

+#### Cons
+- Purchase of specialized hardware required
+- Requires further effort and knowledge to setup correctly
+- Still requires a good sovereign backup for redundancy

 *{illustration}*

+## How it works
+The external device can generate and store a keypair offline, the private key has thus never been known outside the device.
+A softare wallet can connect to the signing device and act as an interface, or handle transactiosn airgapped from the device.

-**How it works** - The software wallet-product connects to an external device where the extended keypair can be generated and held.
-When a transaction needs to be signed, the software submits a partially signed bitcoin transaction (PSBT, defined in [BIP174]) to the device.
+When a transaction needs to be signed, the software submits a partially signed bitcoin transaction (PSBT, defined in [BIP174]({{ 'https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki'}})) to the device.
 The user confirms on the device and the PSBT state of the transaction returned to the software wallet-product is now fully signed and can be transmitted to the blockchain.

-**Pros** - Removes private key from online devices

-**Cons** - The wallet still needs its recovery phrase backed up with a good sovereign backup scheme, requires further effort and knowledge
+This process can also happen fully airgapped by using memory cards instead of cables or wireless connections to keep the device offlien at all times.

 **When to use** - When target audience is likely to be very knowledgeable and implement good sovereign backup schemes, when storing medium to large amounts, when risk of loss from theft is higher than loss from negligence
 When not to use - When most users are new to bitcoin and unlikely to implement good backup schemes, to store small amounts